This is a sewing pattern for a deerstalker hat, also known as a Holmes hat. It has brims on both the front and back.

 (4) Sew the two half-circle parts together, press the seam allowance open, and topstitch.

-(5) Sew the side edges of the inner band into a loop, press it into a bias shape with an iron, and topstitch along the fold line.
+(5) Sew the side edges of the inner band together to make a loop.
+Press it diagonally with an iron to form a bias shape, and topstitch along the folded line.

-(6) Sew the brim pieces together, insert brim interfacing, and secure it with topstitching.
+(6) Sew the brim pieces together, insert the brim interfacing, and secure it with topstitching.

-(7) Sandwich the strings into the earflaps, sew them together, turn them right side out, and press into shape with an iron.
+(7) Sandwich the strings between the earflap pieces, sew them together, turn right side out, and shape them with an iron.

-* When turning right side out, trim off any bulky seam allowance, and settle the edges with topstitching.
+* When turning right side out, trim off any thick seam allowance and settle the edge with topstitching.

-(8) After basting the brim and earflaps to the top, sandwich them with the inner band and sew to secure.
+(8) Baste the brim and earflaps to the top, sandwich them with the inner band, and sew all together to finish.

 Free Paper Patterns are possible because of your support.